-1.1 Summary of Operation and Maintenance Cautions and Warnings

-- HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+- 1.1 Summary of Operation and Maintenance Cautions and Warnings - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR STOVE OPERATION.

-- USING A STOVE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE STOVE.

-- OPEN THE AIR CONTROL FULLY BEFORE OPENING FIRING DOOR.

-- THIS STOVE HAS BEEN TESTED FOR USE WITH AN OPEN DOOR IN CONJUNCTION WITH A FIRE SCREEN (AC01318), SOLD SEPARATELY).
-THE DOOR MAY BE OPEN OR FIRE SCREEN REMOVED ONLY DURING LIGHTING PROCEDURES OR RELOADING.
-ALWAYS CLOSE THE DOOR OR PUT BACK THE FIRE SCREEN AFTER IGNITION.
-DO NOT LEAVE THE STOVE UNATTENDED WHEN THE DOOR IS OPENED WITH OR WITHOUT FIRE SCREEN.

-- NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START OR 'FRESHEN UP' A FIRE IN THIS STOVE.
-KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE.

-- DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES.

-- BURN ONLY SEASONED NATURAL FIREWOOD.

-- DO NOT BURN:

-- GARBAGE OF ANY KIND,

-- COAL OR CHARCOAL.

-- o TREATED, PAINTED OR COATED WOOD,

-- PLYWOOD OR PARTICLE BOARD,

-- o FINE PAPER.
-COLORED PAPER OR CARDBOARD.

-- SALT WATER DRIFTWOOD OR

-- o RAILROAD TIES.

-- DO NOT ELEVATE THE FIRE BY USING A GRATE IN THIS STOVE.

-- THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.
+GLOVES MAY BE NEEDED FOR STOVE OPERATION. - USING A STOVE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE STOVE. - OPEN THE AIR CONTROL FULLY BEFORE OPENING FIRING DOOR. - OPERATE ONLY WITH DOOR FULLY CLOSED.
+IF DOOR IS LEFT PARTLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE OPENING, CREATING RISKS FROM BOTH FIRE AND SMOKE. - THIS STOVE IS NOT DESIGNED TO BE USED WITH THE DOOR OPEN.
+THE DOOR MAY BE OPEN ONLY DURING LIGHTING PROCEDURES OR RELOADING.
+DO NOT LEAVE THE STOVE UNATTENDED WHEN THE DOOR IS SLIGHTLY OPENED DURING IGNITION.
+ALWAYS CLOSE THE DOOR AFTER IGNITION. - NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START OR 'FRESHEN UP' A FIRE IN THIS STOVE.
+KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL, - TREATED, PAINTED OR COATED WOOD, - PLYWOOD OR PARTICLE BOARD, - FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, OR - RAILROAD TIES. - DO NOT ELEVATE THE FIRE BY USING A GRATE IN THIS STOVE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.

-2 General Information on Pyropak (DB03180)
+2 General Information on Columbia (DB03015)